 Moto G Power (2022) review: Price and availability

-The Moto G Power (2022) is starting to go on sale, though it sounds as if the rollout to different carriers and retailers will happen over the course of the next few months.
 You'll pay $199 for the 64GB version of the Moto G Power (2022), which is an improvement over the Moto G Power 2021 — that phone only included 32GB of storage in its $199 version.
-Motorola will also sell a 128GB Moto G Power (2022) for $249.
+Motorola also sells a 128GB Moto G Power (2022) for $249.
 Color choices include Dark Grove and Ice Blue.

 Apart from battery life, the low price of the Moto G Power has always been one of its most compelling features.
 That's especially the case now that you can get a phone with a decent amount of storage for less than $200.

-In addition to the retail outlets, you can buy the Moto G Power from Metro by T-Mobile and Republic Wireless.
+In addition to the retail outlets, you can buy the Moto G Power from Metro by T-Mobile (opens in new tab) and Republic Wireless (opens in new tab).
 Motorola says the phone will also come to Verizon, Boost Mobile, Xfinity Mobile, AT&T, Cricket, US Cellular, and Google Fi.
-The phone is also supposed to come to Amazon and Best Buy, though it's not there as of this writing.

 Moto G Power (2022) review: Design and display